RemyFP/CLT_BaseModel_Docs/docs/flu_input_requirements.md

 | `flu_contact_matrix` | `is_school_day` | $d_{\text{work}}(t)$ | `bool` |
 | `flu_contact_matrix` | `is_work_day` | $d_{\text{school}}(t)$ | `bool` |
 | `daily_vaccines` | `daily_vaccines` | $V^{(\ell)}_{a, r}(t)$ | $\lvert \mathcal A \rvert \times \lvert \mathcal R \rvert$ |

-The school-work calendar CSV must have 3 columns with names: `"date"`, `"is_school_day"`, and `"is_work_day"`.
-The `"date"` column contains strings corresponding to dates, in the format `"YYYY-MM-DD"`.
-The other two columns are Booleans indicating if the real-world date is a school day or work day.

 ## `FluMixingParams`